kiss-oliver/bead/doc/overview.md

 - conceptual simplicity
     - package centric view of workflow
     - stores provenance, code and data output
-    - peer to peer, but file exchange is outside the core system
+    - peer to peer, but file exchange is outside the core system (e.g. you can email or share via Dropbox/... your results)
-    - tamper resistant packages (SHA1 hash as version)
+    - tamper resistant packages (secure hash as version)
 - cross-platform (Win-Mac-Lin)
     - single file executable (might be platform specific)
 - support distributed team-work